Financial Aid: Merit Scholarships

 This scholarship is awarded to Post-Baccalaureate Certificate students enrolled at least half-time.

 The scholarship covers 50 percent of tuition and is awarded in combination with need-based aid.

 There is no separate application for Recognition Scholarships.
 Recipients are selected during the admissions process.
-The scholarship may be renewed each year upon successful completion of 75 percent of all credits attempted.
+The scholarship may be renewed each year upon successful completion of 75 percent of all credits attempted each semester.

 Students must demonstrate exceptional ability upon entering the school and be enrolled in a Post-Baccalaureate Certificate program at least part-time.

 Students can receive 30 percent of tuition awarded in combination with need-based aid.